nugaon/purity-blockchain/README.md

 # Description
-Solidity contracts which provide the Purity application's blockchain functionalities
+This reposotiry consists solidity contracts which provide the Purity application's blockchain functionalities

 The goal of these contracts are make searchable, hierarchical and independent source of Content Channels, which help to store any content type on interchangeable P2P storage.